 Distribution - Make sure your clients have finished their songs, had any relevant split discussions, and chosen a distributor to release their songs.

-Music Publishing - Distribution is key and the royalties you earn from the recording will be seen much faster than those earned off the composition, but they are nevertheless important.
+Music Publishing - Distribution is key and the royalties you earn from the recording will be seen much faster than those earned off the composition, but they are important nonetheless.
 Make sure that you and your client have discussed the publishing options available to them and that they’re properly registering their songs for composition royalty collection.
-This is key for long-term income.
+This is key for earning long-term income.

-Additional Revenue - Make sure that your client is set up for royalty collection with all the appropriate organizations, such as SoundExchange for digital performance royalties.
-If they have lyrics, make sure their lyrics are released on platforms such as LyricFind.
+Additional Revenue - Make sure your client is set up for royalty collection with all the appropriate organizations for digital performance royalties, such as SoundExchange.
+If they have lyrics, make sure they are available on such platforms as LyricFind.

 Another great place to start is by working your connections and talking with other managers.
-Learn from their experiences -- the good and the bad -- to determine your own process.
-If you need additional guidance, download our Managers Checklist.
+Learn from their experiences — the good and the bad — to determine your own process.

 Common Manager Deals